foobacca/foobacca-event-notes/_sources/DjangoConEurope2015/salt.txt

 - sudo salt G "os:ubuntu" test.ping - lists connected minions running ubuntu
 - sudo salt G "roles:web" test.ping - lists connected minions with web server role
 - sudo salt G "roles:web" cmd.run "uname -a" - runs command on filtered servers

+Show some config

+- yaml format
+- can use jinja templates

+Can do calculations in the templates (eg relative to available RAM)

+Ordering is hard in config mgt - use require and watch

+Debugging - can put a breakpoint anywhere in salt, and inspect with pdb!
+Can also inspect lots of data

+Also: reactor, beacon, mines, salt-cloud ... http://saltstack.com/

+Package the high performance django recommendations as hpd-states package